richardwaynefedorajr/DesignPatternsCpp/README.md

 # Mediator.h/cpp
 # Implementation of the mediator design pattern, in which the interaction between "stooge" objects, representing the classic slapstick comics The Three Stooges, is encapsulated in a mediator class

+# Decorator.h/cpp
+# Implementation of the decorator design pattern, in which assault rifle accessories are added to a base class dynamically

 # Try Singleton implementations of Abstract Factory, Builder, Prototype, Facade, and State

 # Run through and update comments after finishing all design patterns to review implementation specifics